Literacy test: Immigration

-The literacy test was a device to restrict the total number of immigrants while not offending the large element of ethnic voters.
+When introduced in the 1890s, the literacy test was a device to restrict the total number of immigrants while not offending the large element of ethnic voters.
 The "old" immigration (British, Dutch, Irish, German, Scandinavian) had fallen off and was replaced by a "new" immigration from Italy, Russia and other points in Southern and eastern Europe.
 The "old" immigrants were voters and strongly approved of restricting the "new" immigrants.
 The 1896 Republican platform called for a literacy test.

-The American Federation of Labor took the lead in promoting literacy tests that would exclude illiterate immigrants, primarily from Southern and Eastern Europe.
+The American Federation of Labor took the lead in promoting literacy tests that would exclude illiterate immigrants, primarily Eastern Europe and countries that had national waters in the Mediterranean Sea.

-Corporate industry however, needed new workers for its mines and factories and opposed any restrictions on immigration.
+Corporate industry, however, needed workers for its mines and factories and opposed any restrictions on immigration.
 In 1906, the House Speaker Joseph Gurney Cannon, a conservative Republican, worked aggressively to defeat a proposed literacy test for immigrants.
 A product of the western frontier, Cannon felt that moral probity was the only acceptable test for the quality of an immigrant.
 He worked with Secretary of State Elihu Root and President Theodore Roosevelt to set up the "Dillingham Commission," a blue ribbon body of experts that produced a 41-volume study of immigration.
 The Commission recommended a literacy test and the possibility of annual quotas.
 Presidents Cleveland and Taft vetoed literacy tests in 1897 and 1913.
 President Wilson did the same in 1915 and 1917, but the test was passed over Wilson's second veto.